ufal/mtmonkey/API.md

     variants to return
     (optional, default = 1, i.e. one best translation is provided, the maximum value is set to 10).
+-   *tokenize*: boolean -- indicates whether the input should be tokenized according to the rules for the source languge (optional, default = "true")
+-   *segment*: boolean -- indicates whether the input should be split into individual sentences before translation (optional, default = "true")
 -   *detokenize*: boolean -- indicates whether the translation result should be detokenized according to the rules for the target languge (optional, default = "true")